 The true scale and cost of the crime is unclear, but based on a new police data analysis tool we believe there could be at least 100,000 victims in the UK, with the actual number likely to be even greater.
 For victims who are rescued, immediate and longer-term support is poor, leading to police losing vital intelligence and evidence when victims disengage or are re-trafficked.
 Engagement with victims needs to be transformed to dismantle criminal networks and bring more traffickers to justice.

 Following extensive discussions with national police leaders, forces and leading national stakeholders, Justice and Care launched the Victim Navigator Programme in July 2018.
-We currently have Navigators deployed in the heart of Surrey, Essex and Greater Manchester Police Forces, as well as the Met and Border Force UK.
+We currently have Navigators deployed in the heart of Surrey, Essex, Greater Manchester and West Yorkshire Police Forces, as well as the Met and Border Force UK.

 - Specialist care and support: including rescues, access to counselling, legal advice, medical treatment and coordinating International repatriations